stefda/action-cloud-run/README.md

 should be in the `gcr.io/[project]/[image]` or `eu.gcr.io/[project]/[image]` format.

+## Using environment variables

+You can supply the path to a file with environment variables using the `env` input.

+Note that the action container doesn't have access to the path in the `working-directory` config, and so if the action is operating on a specific subdirectory of your repo, you have to supply the path to your .env file relative to root.

-The `env` input is optional.
-If you don't provide a path to env file the run deployment will be triggered with the `--clear-env-vars` flag.
+If you don't provide a path to .env file the deployment will be triggered with the `--clear-env-vars` flag.